Ham12-3/aws_cloud_developer_associate/README.md

 * **Health Checks and Failover:** Route 53 offers health checks and failover routing for high availability.
 * **Traffic Flow Management:** Route 53 can route traffic to multiple resources for load balancing or geolocation-based routing.

-**Remember:**

-* Specific steps and configuration options within Route 53 may vary.
-* Consult AWS documentation and tutorials for detailed, up-to-date guidance.